-Latest News: My new book, How to Read Water, is out soon!
-It includes a section that explains - in a straightforward way - how celestial navigation works.
+Latest News: My latest book, How to Read Water includes a section that explains - in a straightforward way - how celestial navigation works.

 Lots of people love the idea of finding direction and navigating using the stars, but are put off because they fear it is complicated.
 It does not need to be complicated at all, it is something you can learn to do in minutes.
 In fact finding direction using the stars is much quicker and easier than using a compass.
 It is also a lot more fun.

 Imagine one night you arrange to meet a friend under a lamppost on the other side of a gentle hill.
 As you walk towards your friend you would see the light appear over the brow of the hill, long before your friend became visible.
 You would know exactly what direction they were, even though you could not see them.
 This is the simple concept behind using the stars to find our way at night.

 All we need do is find a star that is directly above the place we need to get to and it will point exactly the right direction for us, from quarter of the globe away.
 If you called a friend on the telephone who was in another country a few thousand miles away, and you asked them to name the star that was directly over their head, you could then find that star in the night sky and the point on the horizon directly below that would be their exact direction from you at that moment.
 Unfortunately, a few minutes later that star would have moved and so you would need a new one.
 It would take a lot of phone calls to use this method with most stars!
 Fortunately there is one star in the night sky that does not appear to move.
 It is called Polaris, or the North Star.